Skip to main content

 Moving from Houston to Dallas

 Everything you need to know about relocating from Houston to Dallas.
-Better transit with DART's 93-mile rail, no flood zones to worry about, and a different economy anchored in finance, tech, and telecom.
+Better transit with DART's 93-mile rail, lower flood risk than Houston's coastal bayous, and a different economy anchored in finance, tech, and telecom.

 93 mi